Informasjonsforvaltning/showroom/dummy-assets/README.md

 # showroom | dummy-assets

-Showroom with generic dummy assets.
+Showroom with some generic reusable dummy assets (in RDF Turtle).

 \ [_Digitaliseringsdirektoratet / Norwegian Digitalisation Agency_](https://digdir.no)